frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 ## Exercise 2: Two Stage Gearbox

 In this exercise, you will be CADing and assembling a two stage gearbox.
 The goal of this exercise is to practice modeling more advanced gearboxes.
-You will also learn how to use the `Vent` Featurescript used for pocketing.
+You will also learn how to use the `Part Lighten` Featurescript used for pocketing.

 **Navigate to the "Exercise #2 Part Studio" tab** in your copied document and **follow the instructions in the slides** to complete this exercise.